- Campus Recreation

 Ambler Campus Recreation

-The Recreation, Outdoor Education & Wellness (ROW) program at Temple Ambler offers a holistic approach to health and wellness through a range of programs including open recreation, intramural sports, team building programs and special events.
-Facilities include a multi-purpose gymnasium and a fitness room with both cardiovascular and free-weight equipment.
-Outdoor facilities include the new 15-element challenge course lab, a swimming pool, and basketball, tennis and volleyball courts.
-The campus also has more than two miles of wooded trails for walking and running.
+The Recreation, Outdoor Education & Wellness (ROW) program at Temple Ambler offers a holistic approach to health and wellness through a range of programs including open recreation, intramural sports, team building programs and activities, nature-based wellness opportunities, and special events.
+Facilities include a multi-purpose gymnasium and a fitness room with both cardiovascular and strength training equipment.
+Outdoor facilities include the 15-element challenge course lab, an outdoor swimming pool, and basketball, tennis and volleyball courts.
+The Ambler Campus also has more than two miles of wooded trails for walking and running.
 Students may also participate in Main Campus recreational activities.

-For information about Ambler Campus recreation programming and Red Barn Gym hours, email tua_row@temple.edu or call 267-468-8151.
+For information about Ambler Campus recreation programming and Red Barn Gym hours, visit our web site, e-mail tua_row@temple.edu or call 267-468-8151.

 Department of Intercollegiate Athletics